Two little words with so much power.

 One of the biggest problems with and possible solutions to the concept of consent in today’s digital economy is the fact “no one has the time or inclination to read (let alone understand) lengthy online privacy policies.”

-(Betcha that excuse wouldn’t work at the altar!
-No one should be disinclined or unable to commit, control, protect and set boundaries for their own life, or those they care about.
+(It can be a headache-inducing process, reading some privacy policies out there.
+But no one should be disinclined or unable to commit, control, protect and set boundaries for their own life, or those they care about.
 As in a good marriage, personal data protection may indeed take some hard work.)

 Another problem identified with the current consent model is all the different jurisdictions through which personal data may flow (even without our knowledge…or consent).
 Personal data transfers in and around Canada are covered by the federal Personal Information Protection and Electronic Documents Act (PIPEDA).
 Our data privacy and security is open to review and subject to the changing political climate in other jurisdictions.